The Escape Artists: A Band of Daredevil Pilots and the Greatest Prison Break of the Great War

 “Bascomb has unearthed a remarkable piece of hidden history, and told it perfectly.
 The story brims with adventure, suspense, daring, and heroism.” —David Grann, New York Times bestselling author of Killers of the Flower Moon

-“Just when you think there are no more terrific war stories that have gone untold, along comes The Escape Artists, about the greatest escape in the Great War.
-Neal Bascomb has achieved that rare combination of impeccable research and a page-turning narrative.
-The daring pilots and their prison break make for a rousing story of resilience and courage.” —Tom Clavin, bestselling author of Dodge City and Halsey’s Typhoon
+“A rousing story of resilience and courage…Just when you think there are no more terrific war stories that have gone untold, along comes The Escape Artists.
+Bascomb has achieved that rare combination of impeccable research and a page-turning narrative.” —Tom Clavin, author of Dodge City and Halsey’s Typhoon, and The Last Stand of Fox Company (with Bob Drury)

 Author Q & A